 Steps to compress video with high quality using Wondershare UniConverter:

-Go to the Toolbox tab after launching Wondershare UniConverter (originally Wondershare Video Converter Ultimate) on your PC/Mac.
-Then select the Video Compress option to open a new pop-up window, from where click on the + sign to add a video from your computer.
+Go to the Video Compressor tab after launching Wondershare UniConverter (originally Wondershare Video Converter Ultimate) on your PC/Mac.
+Then click the button to add a video from your computer.
 One video at a time can be added.

 With the wide array of video formats available, selecting the right type is definitely a tricky task.
 Choosing the right format depends on numerous factors like platform, codec, container, playback requirements, and others.
 Listed below are commonly used video formats.